JdoubleG/JdoubleG.github.io/README.md

 ## For the future:

-A Spanish translation of [JamesGG.net](http://jamesgg.net) is on the way.
-Fixes for scaling issues on mobile devices and fade effects are also coming.
+Fixes for scaling issues on mobile devices and fade effects are on the way.
+Clean-up of stylesheets is also needed.

 ## Files in this project:
 * `CNAME`: this file is used by GitHub to set a custom URL of